 MobileServiceClient MobileService =

 - Create a button and provide a click event for the button and add a click event to launch the sign-in form for Google identity provider.
 (Here we are using await keyword so make sure that click event should be async.).
-Similarly, you can add separate buttons for twitter and Facebook to sign in from the respective providers as shown in below picture.
+Similarly, you can add separate buttons for twitter and Facebook to sign in from the respective providers.

 MobileServiceUser _mobileUser =

 - That’s it!
 Run the application to authenticate users from Google, Facebook and Twitter accounts.